 The International Agency for the Prevention of Blindness proposed Vision 2020 to advocate eliminating needless visual impairment and helping those with unavoidable vision loss reach their life's full potential.

-Organization Established Newsline For the Blind
+Newsline For the Blind Established

-The National Federation of the Blind created the Newsline For The Blind — giving blind and visually impaired people access to newspapers, magazines and other periodicals using touch-tone phones.
+The National Federation of the Blind created the Newsline for the Blind — giving blind and visually impaired people access to newspapers, magazines, and other periodicals using touch-tone phones.

 How to Observe Blindness Awareness Month